Human Nature and Sexual Freedom Reich, Tantra and The Tao.

 What is acceptable and what is not?
 Where is the line between naturism/nudity and public sex?
 I found an open secret in France once when googling public sex.
 I found some secretly filmed scenes on porn sites, of a place called Cap D’Agde in France.
 A Wikipedia search revealed the history of this family-owned farm that became a camp site and popular beach many decades ago, that become a naturist camp site.
 Naturism is big in Europe, family orientated nudism.
 No funny business.

-But nudity, and permissiveness, in our deeply troubled and repressed world, attracts all kinds, as we see on Sandy Bay.
+But nudity, and permissiveness, in our deeply troubled and repressed world, attracts all kinds.
 Of course France is special.
-It seems completely normal, for people, even presidents, to have mistresses and affairs.
+It seems completely normal, even for presidents, to have mistresses and affairs.
 It is also the home of a radical phenomenon that happens on the beach at Cap D’Agde.
 Last year, instead of flying directly from Paris to Ibiza, where I was to give a CNT course, I traveled by train and stayed near Agde in the south of France for a few days.
 I arrived by local bus at the end-of-the-line bus terminal, and bought my ticket to enter the nudist village.
 Immediately upon entering and walking towards the beach, I passed residential blocks, and restaurants and shopping centers, and everywhere there were nude people going about their business.
 Arriving at the beach, I started walking along first the family section, where there were many families and children doing the beach thing, mostly naked or topless.
 Then about half a km further on, what seemed like a buffer zone, there were only adults for another half a km.
 I then realized that I had arrived in what is known as the libertine section.
-Only full nudity, no bathing suits at all, And every now and then, there were people having sex.
-Right there on a crowded beach, on their towels and in the dunes and in the shallow and warm Mediterranean Sea.
+Only full nudity, no bathing suits at all, and every now and then, there were people having sex.
+Right there on a crowded beach, on their towels and on the dunes and in the shallow and warm Mediterranean Sea.
 I won’t go into more details, but I’d encourage you to just use your imagination at this point.
 Not a massive orgy by any means, just a normal beach, but a totally permissive environment.
 Couples with each other, and sometimes people joining in.
 What I’d read about, that the French swinging scene had taken hold of the resort, was clear.
 And what is a given in the swinging scene, is the authority of women.
 Everything happens according to their directions.
 There are sex clubs now in the nudist village, and a sex beach, but protocols, buffer zones and space for naturism and nudism is also in place.
 You got to admire the culture of the French.

 The book, Sex at Dawn: The Prehistoric Origins of Modern Sexuality is a 2010 book about the evolution of monogamy in humans and human mating systems by Christopher Ryan and Cacilda Jethá, in opposition to what the authors see as the "standard narrative" of human sexual evolution, they contend that having multiple sexual partners was common and accepted in the environment of evolutionary adaptedness.
 The authors contend that mobile, self-contained groups of hunter gatherers were the norm for humans for millennia before agriculture led to high population density, and private property and paternal inheritance laws.
 Before agriculture, according to the authors, sex was relatively promiscuous and paternity was not a concern.
 This dynamic is similar to the mating system of Bonobos.
 According to the book, sexual interactions strengthened the bond of trust in the groups.
 Far from causing jealousy, social equilibrium and reciprocal obligation were strengthened by playful sexual interactions.
 In the book they contend that the cries of pleasure of a woman while having sex, is biologically designed to attract more men to participate.